rmorshea/talks/README.md

 talking about IDOM

-new UI Framework for Python
+new Framework for building
-best compared to
+full-stack, interactive, web applications in pure Python

 Plotly Dash
 Streamlit
 IPyWidgets
+PyWebIO
 others...

 full disclosure I'm also creator of IDOM